hammerdirt-analyst/feb_2024/docs/_sources/titlepage.md

 ::::{grid}

 :::{grid-item}

+This application minimizes the cost of reporting and evaluating beach litter density and uses geospatial analysis to leverage the use of data from other disparate locations.
+Most importantly, decision makers and stakeholders have access to reliable, readable reports that allow them to communicate effectively and make informed decisions.

 The data in these reports is a combination of observations from variety of groups in Switerland since 2015.
 The observations were recorded using an interpretation of the _Guide for Monitoring Marine Litter on European Seas_ [The guide](https://mcc.jrc.ec.europa.eu/main/dev.py?N=41&O=439&titre_chap=TG%20Litter&titre_page=Guidance%20for%20the%20Monitoring%20of%20Marine%20Litter).
 The guide and the monitoring of beach litter are part of decades of research, here is the brief history [A Brief History of Marine Litter Research](https://link.springer.com/chapter/10.1007/978-3-319-16510-3_1).